How to Prepare an Effective Patent Invalidation Search Report: Tips for Practitioners

 Detailed Examination of File Wrapper and Prosecution History

-Examining the file wrapper and prosecution history of the patent in detail is crucial.
-This exposes possible vulnerabilities and offers insights into how the claims have changed throughout the course of the patent prosecution process.
+Examining the file wrapper and prosecution history of the patent is crucial in an invalidation search.
+This analysis exposes possible vulnerabilities and offers insights into how the claims have changed throughout the course of the patent prosecution process.

-A claim that has been changed to circumvent a prior art rejection, for instance, may point to areas where the patent’s validity may be more readily questioned.
+A claim that has been altered to circumvent a prior art rejection, for instance, may point to areas where the patent’s validity may be more easily challenged.

 Example: Interpreting Complex Claims